 Stamps Scholars Decision-making Process

 Once applications are closed, a committee of faculty and administrators will review and evaluate every application to select the most distinguished individuals from across the United States to become Stamps Scholars Finalists.

-All finalists will then be required to attend a two and a half-day, on-campus event, scheduled for February 1-3, 2019.
+All finalists will then be required to attend a two and a half-day, on-campus event, scheduled in February 2020.
 The event will include a formal reception, dinner, academic talk, a ten minute presentation by each candidate, a forty minute interview, meetings with current Stamps Scholars, a session for parents, a tour of the Honors Learning Community, a poster and artistry session with some of our most accomplished research Scholars & Fellows, and several other campus activities, including social and University-wide events.

 Once the weekend is over, we will select our nominees to become the next Stamps Finalists.
 We then nominate those candidates to the Stamps Scholars Family Foundation, who schedules one more round of interviews before naming, officially, our next cohort of Stamps Scholars.